 La Gomera and La Palma seen from the road

-The drive down was amazing, the sun was now on this side and made the dark lava fields shine even more.
-The clouds were still far below us and at distance were the neighboring islands La Palma and La Gomera.
+The drive down from Teide was amazing, the sun was now on the west side which made the dark lava fields shine even more.
+The clouds were still way below us and we had a stunning panorama over the neighboring islands La Palma and La Gomera, from above.

-The kids slept all the way down and missed the scenic downhill drive.
-But they didn’t miss the beauty of Mount Teide National Park.
+The kids slept all the way back home and missed the scenic downhill drive.
+But what about it, they didn’t miss the beautiful Mount Teide National Park.

-UNESCO listed national park: lava in its all forms
+The UNESCO listed national park has lava in its all forms

 El Teide from the road to Chio and Tamaimo